crose72/OperationSquirrel/Docs/Setting-up-AirSim.md

     - Select how to start clients: Must select “Start no Client”
     - Extra settings: Must check “Disable access control”
     ###### Even if you're on Windows 11 - which natively supports x server displays in WSL2 because we are in WSL version 1 we need this 3rd party x server client
+7. Start AirSim by pressing the play button in VS
-7. Start SITL
+8. Start SITL
     - `sim_vehicle.py -v ArduCopter -f airsim-copter -A --sim-address=$WSL_HOST_IP --console --map`
-8. Disable arming checks in the SITL command line (for simulation testing purposes only)
+9. Disable arming checks in the SITL command line (for simulation testing purposes only and only if "Main Loop" is slow)
-    - param set ARMING_CHECK 0 (if "Main Loop" is slow then disable arming checks)
+    - `param set ARMING_CHECK 0`

+## Additional notes
-Somebody else had to use a slightly modified version of this command when starting SITL
+Somebody else had to use a slightly modified version of the command in step 8 when starting SITL
-    - sim_vehicle.py -v ArduCopter -f airsim-copter -A --sim-address=169.254.255.255 --console --map
+    - `sim_vehicle.py -v ArduCopter -f airsim-copter -A --sim-address=169.254.255.255 --console --map`
     - Where `169.254.255.255` sim address was found using the command `ip addr show eth0`.
 Below is an example of what that output might look like and the value to choose is the one with enclosed with **.  (it may change sometimes, may need to check it occasionally)
 ```
 12: eth0: <> mtu 1500 group default qlen 1